The organisation’s Board comprises members from Aboriginal and Torres Strait Islander peak bodies and organisations across Australia.

 The Finance, Risk, and Audit Committee (FRAC) a sub-committee of our Board.
 The FRAC has a responsibility to review and monitor the financial performance of our organisation and related financial matters, and to make recommendations to the Board accordingly.

-Our FRAC consists of Ms Monica Barolits-McCabe, Dr Clinton Schultz, and Mr Dennis Bothma.
+Our FRAC consists of Mr Tony Kiessler, Dr Clinton Schultz, and Mr Dennis Bothma.

 Professor Tom Calma AO